-The steps below outlines the process that you as a teacher will follow to identify pupils with SEN.
+The steps below outline the process that teachers will follow to identify pupils with SEN.

-- Any child who gives you a concern whether it is due to a lack of academic progress, development or social need will be noted and dated on the child's 'At a Glance' pupil profile.
+- 1. Any child who gives concern, whether it is due to a lack of academic progress, development or social need will be noted and dated on the child's initial concerns form.
 This is referred to as a 'short note' in the SEND CoP.
-It is imperative that your initial concern is shared with Clare Bastow as soon as possible and no later than the regular staff meeting.
-(If there is a child protection issue then our school's safeguarding procedures MUST be followed.) - 2.
-If a parent or pupil also raises a concern, this must be taken seriously and we must listen to these concerns.
-These will be noted and dated on the records, as above.
+It is imperative that the initial concern is logged and dated.
+We use an Initial Concerns form which is stored electronically and is populated by the class teacher.
+Inform the SENCo, Mrs Clare Bastow, of the concern within 2 working days.
+Please note that if there is a child protection issue, then our school's safeguarding procedures MUST be followed. - 2.
+If a parent or pupil also raises a concern, this must be taken seriously, and we must listen to these concerns.
+These will be noted and dated on the child's records, as above.
+Again, inform the SENCo, Mrs Clare Bastow, of the concern within 2 working days, recording as above.